sjkp/Microsoft-teams-docs/teams/createtabpackage.md

 ## Creating a manifest for your app

-The manifest you create for your app must adhere to the manifest schema:
+The manifest you create for your app must adhere to the manifest schema.
+For more information, see [Microsoft Teams tab manifest schema](tab_schema.md).

-[TODO: either create a reference topic that contains the schema, or point to it if it already resides somewhere]

 > **Tip** Specify the schema in your manifest to enable IntelliSense or similar support from your code editor:
 >
 > {
     "$schema": "https://teamspacewusprodms.blob.core.windows.net/tabframework/0.2/tab-manifest-schema.json",
 	...}

-[TODO: update the schema link if/when it changes for production]

 ## Uploading your tab package to Microsoft Teams